openstack/charm-ceph-iscsi/README.md

 service][ceph-iscsi-upstream].
 The charm is intended to be used in conjunction with the [ceph-osd][ceph-osd-charm] and [ceph-mon][ceph-mon-charm] charms.

+**NOTE**: This charm is deprecated.
+No new features will be introduced.

 # Usage

 ## Configuration